annleeli/annleeli.github.io/portfolio.md

 <a name="will"></a>
 ![BSS agenda](/rsc/bss.jpg)
 ## School Agenda Design
 Winner of school agenda cover design contest.
 The agenda was printed and distributed to over 2000 students.
+Designed in Illustrator, illustration by Hope Little.

 <a name="jmc"></a>
 ![JMC shirt](/rsc/jmc shirt.jpg)